rivasbolinga/Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Portfolio Andrea Rivas Palacios] <a name="about-project"></a>
+# 📖 Portfolio Andrea Rivas Palacios <a name="about-project"></a>

-> This is my first portfolio at Microverse following a Figma Template.

-**[My portfolio]** is a way to show the most important projects I have done, highlight my skills, frameworks and languages that I master.
+**My portfolio** is a way to show the most important projects I have done, highlight my skills, frameworks and languages that I master.This is my first portfolio at Microverse following a Figma Template.

 ## 🛠 Built With <a name="built-with"></a>